eduardIliasenco-ui/endava-sp-web-parts/README.md

 - 'npm start'

 #### Issues
-- If you run `yarn start` and code changes are not applied - remove dist/, list/, release/ and run `yarn start` again
+- If you run `yarn start` and code changes are not applied - remove dist/, list/, release/ and run `yarn start` again.
+Or open https://localhost:4321/temp/manifests.js in your browser.

 ### File naming
 - Components - "PascalCase"